vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/config.md

 You can fill with an object which will be parsed to manifest.json.

 ::: tip
-There are some options which will have their fallback if you donot set them.
+Some options have their fallback if you donot set them.

 - name: `siteConfig.title` || `themeConfig.title` || `'Site'`
 - short_name: `siteConfig.title` || `themeConfig.title` || `'Site'`